GSA/idmanagement.gov/_piv/5_piv_identifiers.md

 {% include alert-info.html content="Associating a credential with an account is called Account Linking." %}

 _Identifiers_ are the values in credentials that are used for account linking.
 We focus on the **PIV Authentication** certificate and identifiers in this section to help you understand the options, and design and implement for using PIV to authenticate to networks and applications.
-For more information on account linking, go to [Account linking in the network section](../network/accounts/).
+For more information on account linking, see [Account Linking](../network/account/).

 The table below outlines identifiers available in the PIV Authentication certificate and design considerations for implementations.